Awakit/MediaBundle/README.md

 ### Api
 This bundle is compatible with DunglasApiBundle and NelmioApiDocBundle.
 No config is needed.
 2 api groups are already defined for input and output serialization (api_input and api_output).
-If you wan't to change the groups or add new one.
+If you want to change the groups or add new one.
 Modify the @Groups annotation in your extended class

 ```
 namespace YourBundle\Entity;